 Taiwan rattled by 7.0-magnitude earthquake

-There have been no immediate reports of major damage so far, the Taipei city government said.
+There have been no reports of major damage from across the island and no tsunami alert was issued after the quake, Taiwan's fire department said.

-A 7.0-magnitude earthquake struck about 30km off Taiwan's northeastern coastal city of Yilan late on Saturday (Dec 27), the island's weather administration said.
+A 7.0-magnitude earthquake struck about 30km off Taiwan's northeastern coastal city of Yilan late on Saturday (Dec 27), the island's weather administration said, with no immediate report of major damage.

-The quake shook buildings in the capital Taipei and had a depth of 73km, it added.
+The quake with a depth of 73km was felt across north Taiwan and shook buildings in the capital Taipei, the administration added, attributing it an intensity four category, meaning there could be minor damage.

-Damage assessment was underway and no tsunami alert was issued after the quake, the National Fire Agency said.
-There have been no immediate reports of major damage so far, the Taipei city government said.

 The intensity of the quake was measured at four on Taiwan's seven-tier intensity scale in areas including Taipei City, Hualien county and Yilan county.